There is no doubt that data is the big thing at the moment (and lets face it, has been for some time).

 The first things you need to consider are what business issues are you wrestling with and what aspects of your data are impacting those issues.
 You do not need a data scientist to figure out that late payments are exacerbated by not being able to chase customers because you do not have accurate contact details.
 It’s common sense.
 I am a big fan of common sense.
 You just need to see it.

 And don’t think you need to purchase and implement the latest data tool from the big suppliers.
 Have a look at what you can do with the tools and skills you already have in your business.
 Excel and SQL can be used very effectively to identify and fix data issues – you just need a bit of creativity, focus and the will to make it happen.
 There is always a way.
+And don’t forget some of the free stuff that you can get hold of to help you assess and report on your data.

 I am not suggesting that there is no place for having top-of-the-range tools in the hands of Data Analysts / Scientists.
 But address the basics first before letting the data bandwagon run away with you.
 Remember, if you do decide that there is a place in your organisation for a genuine Data Scientist who can help you to run your business more effectively and give you the edge over your competitors, they will need access to quality data to work with.
 So early efforts at resolving data issues will not be wasted and if targeted correctly will bring about tangible benefits to your business.